davidchesnut/sp-dev-docs/docs/add-ins/add-in-permissions-in-sharepoint.md

  **Note**  A SharePoint Add-in has its own identity and is a security principal, called an add-in principal.
 Like users and groups, an add-in principal has certain permissions or rights.
 The add-in principal has full control rights to the add-in web so it only needs to request permissions to SharePoint resources in the host web or other locations outside the add-in web.
-For more information about add-in web, see  [Important aspects of the SharePoint Add-in architecture and development landscape](important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscap.md) and [Host webs, add-in webs, and SharePoint components in SharePoint 2013](host-webs-add-in-webs-and-sharepoint-components-in-sharepoint-2013.md).
+For more information about add-in web, see  [Important aspects of the SharePoint Add-in architecture and development landscape](important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscap.md) and [Host webs, add-in webs, and SharePoint components in SharePoint](host-webs-add-in-webs-and-sharepoint-components-in-sharepoint.md).

 SharePoint supports four different permission scopes within the content database and tenancy, as shown in Table 1.
 Permission scopes are named with URIs, including a "http:" prefix, but they are not URLs and they contain no placeholders.
 The permission scopes in this table and this article are literal strings.